hargoniX/bachelor/thesis/thesis.typ

 == PCI setup
 A normal driver would initially have to look for the device on its own.
 However, as we are on L4, the Io server instead searches for these devices and presents them to us through a @VBus.
-Once we have obtained this handle to our device we can start talking to it through the PCI config space.
+Once we have obtained this device handle we can start talking to it through the PCI config space.

 This config space is in essence a memory-like structure that we can read from and write to using